“Knuckling” - Understanding Leg Issues in Doberman Puppies: Carpal Laxity Syndrome

 Stiffness or Pain: Some puppies might show signs of discomfort or stiffness, especially after exercise.

-Balanced Diet: Ensure your puppy receives a well-balanced diet of essential nutrients.
+Balanced Diet: Since research indicates that exercise and a balanced diet are commonly sufficient to return to orthopedic resolution (Çetinkaya et al., 2007), the first recommendation is usually to ensure your puppy receives a well-balanced diet of essential nutrients.
 Consult your vet for dietary recommendations for your puppy’s breed and growth rate.
-Proper calcium-to-phosphorus ratios are crucial, whereas too much calcium is the greater concern.
-As such, the recommendation is often not to feed puppy formula due to a concern for too much calcium.
-However, the idea that too much protein leads to the condition is complex regarding dry food and, unlike what many believe, is not likely to be the main reason for CLS to develop.
-However, general overfeeding is sometimes associated with CLS.
+Proper calcium-to-phosphorus ratios are crucial, whereas too much calcium, as explored, is likely the greater concern.
+As such, the recommendation is often not to feed puppy formula due to concerns about excess calcium.

-As you have seen in our personal story, people who are very experienced with the breed do not feed puppy formulas and add raw food to their diets.
-Despite this nutritional approach, a puppy might still develop CLS symptoms, in this case, due to flooring issues.
+As you have seen in our personal story, people who are exceptionally experienced with the breed do not feed puppy formulas and add balanced raw food to their diets.
+Despite this nutritional approach, a puppy might still develop CLS symptoms, in our case, possibly due to flooring issues.
 People on Facebook usually get rather upset when someone recommends SureGrow to remedy CLS.
-However, here’s why this approach can work and why this advice is widely recommended not only by our but other extremely breed experienced dog handlers and breeders:SureGrow:
+We acknowledge that, given our puppy’s resolution timeframe and Harasen's (2010) statements that many cases resolve with or without intervention within 2-4 weeks, he may have recovered without the handler’s suggested supplementation.
+There is simply no way to know for sure.
+However, here’s why this approach can work and why this advice is widely recommended not only by our, but also by other extremely breed experienced dog handlers and breeders:SureGrow:

 Nutrient Support: SureGrow is a supplement that provides essential nutrients like calcium, phosphorus, and vitamin D, which are critical for bone development.
 The proper ratios of these nutrients in the supplements can help correct imbalances that might contribute to CLS.